pb111/Descriptive-Statistics-Project/README.md

 The rule of thumb for skewness values are:

--If the skewness is between -0.5 and 0.5, the data are fairly symmetrical.
+- If the skewness is between -0.5 and 0.5, the data are fairly symmetrical.
--If the skewness is between -1 and – 0.5 or between 0.5 and 1, the data are moderately skewed.
+- If the skewness is between -1 and – 0.5 or between 0.5 and 1, the data are moderately skewed.
--If the skewness is less than -1 or greater than 1, the data are highly skewed.
+- If the skewness is less than -1 or greater than 1, the data are highly skewed.

 ### Kurtosis

--Kurtosis is the degree of peakedness of a distribution.
+- Kurtosis is the degree of peakedness of a distribution.
--Data sets with high kurtosis tend to have a distinct peak near the mean, decline rather rapidly and have heavy tails.
+- Data sets with high kurtosis tend to have a distinct peak near the mean, decline rather rapidly and have heavy tails.
--Data sets with low kurtosis tend to have a flat top near the mean rather than a sharp peak.
+- Data sets with low kurtosis tend to have a flat top near the mean rather than a sharp peak.

 ### Reference range for kurtosis

--The reference standard is a normal distribution, which has a kurtosis of 3.
+- The reference standard is a normal distribution, which has a kurtosis of 3.
--Often, **excess kurtosis** is presented instead of kurtosis, where **excess kurtosis** is simply **kurtosis - 3**.
+- Often, **excess kurtosis** is presented instead of kurtosis, where **excess kurtosis** is simply **kurtosis - 3**.

 ### Mesokurtic curve

--A normal distribution has kurtosis exactly 3 (**excess kurtosis** exactly 0).
+- A normal distribution has kurtosis exactly 3 (**excess kurtosis** exactly 0).
--Any distribution with kurtosis ≈3 (excess ≈ 0) is called **mesokurtic**.
+- Any distribution with kurtosis ≈3 (excess ≈ 0) is called **mesokurtic**.

 ### Platykurtic curve

--A distribution with kurtosis < 3 (**excess kurtosis** < 0) is called **platykurtic**.
+- A distribution with kurtosis < 3 (**excess kurtosis** < 0) is called **platykurtic**.
--As compared to a normal distribution, its central peak is lower and broader, and its tails are shorter and thinner.
+- As compared to a normal distribution, its central peak is lower and broader, and its tails are shorter and thinner.

 ### Leptokurtic curve

--A distribution with kurtosis > 3 (**excess kurtosis** > 0) is called **leptokurtic**.
+- A distribution with kurtosis > 3 (**excess kurtosis** > 0) is called **leptokurtic**.
--As compared to a normal distribution, its central peak is higher and sharper, and its tails are longer and fatter.
+- As compared to a normal distribution, its central peak is higher and sharper, and its tails are longer and fatter.

 ### Summary